JordanEmme/blog/content/_index.md

 science, and mathematics.

-These days, I am doing research in graphics for Imagination Technologies (better known under its previous moniker "VideoLogic" by the ~older~ more experienced gamers and game developpers).
+These days, I am doing research in graphics for Imagination Technologies (better known under its previous moniker "VideoLogic" by the ~older~ more experienced gamers and game developers).

 I have previously worked at Gravity Sketch, where I contributed to building the geometry kernel of the eponymous application, a collaborative, VR, 3D modeling tool.